Thousands of tractors block Berlin traffic over plans to end diesel subsidy

 Why is Germany so viciously anti-Palestinian?

 The tractors blocked traffic in parts of the city and Berlin’s public transit agency reported major service delays.
-About 10,000 people had registered for the demonstrations against Chancellor Olaf Scholz’s plans to cut subsidies, but Berlin police expect even more to attend.
+About 10,000 people had registered for the demonstrations against Chancellor Olaf Scholz’s plans to cut subsidies, but Berlin police expected more to attend.

-A total of 1,300 police officers have been deployed to accompany the farmer protests, Berlin police chief Barbara Slowik told city leaders on Monday.
+A total of 1,300 police officers have been deployed to the protests, Berlin Police Chief Barbara Slowik told city leaders.

-In addition to representatives of the farmers’ association and trade unions, Finance Minister Christian Lindner is also expected to address the protesters.

-On Sunday evening, police were stopping tractors from entering the demonstration area in the capital’s governmental district.
-“It can’t take any more,” said a police spokesperson.
+Finance Minister Christian Lindner addressed thousands of the protesting farmers and said there was no money for further subsidies.

+“I can’t promise you more state aid from the federal budget,” Lindner told the crowd in front of the Brandenburg Gate.

+“The farmers believe that the German community, the widespread community, supports them even though the centre of Berlin has dropped to a standstill,” he said.

+“The question for the farming community now is do the protests stop today or will they go further,” he said.

-Over the past week, farmers have blocked highway entrances and slowed down traffic across Germany, dissatisfied with concessions the government has already made.
+Over the past week, farmers have blocked highway entrances and slowed down traffic across Germany as they expressed dissatisfaction with concessions the government has already made.

 Berlin announced plans to cut subsidies and tax breaks on diesel and agricultural vehicles after a court ruling tore a multibillion-euro hole in the government’s budget, forcing Scholz’s coalition to find savings.

-The government, which has already partially walked back on the plans, defended the reductions by pointing to increases in farmers’ income in recent years.
+The government, which has partially walked back the plans, defended the reductions by pointing to increases in farmers’ incomes in recent years.

 In the financial year 2022-23, farms made a record profit of 115,400 euros ($126,000) on average, a 45 percent increase on the year before, according to industry figures.

-On January 4, the government said tax exemption for farming vehicles would be retained and cuts in diesel tax breaks would be staggered over three years.
+On January 4, the government said the tax exemption for farming vehicles would be retained and cuts in diesel tax breaks would be staggered over three years.

 Scholz said in a video message on Saturday that “we took the farmers’ arguments to heart”, adding that he believes the government came up with “a good compromise”.

-But the farmers, with the vocal backing of the opposition conservatives and far-right parties, say the government’s concessions do not go far enough.
+But the farmers with backing from the opposition conservatives and far-right parties said the government’s concessions do not go far enough.

-“Farmers will die out,” said farmer Karl-Wilhelm Kempner on Sunday as he boarded a bus in Cologne to head to the demonstration.
+“Farmers will die out,” farmer Karl-Wilhelm Kempner said on Sunday as he boarded a bus in Cologne to head to the demonstration.

 “The population must understand that far more food will be imported” if subsidies are not restored.